ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 | col 1 = 50 * 2.54 = 127.44 -> rounded = 127<br/>
 | col 2 = 120 * 2.54 = 305.87 -> rounded = 306<br/>
 | col 3 = 1198 - (127 + 306) = 765 // last col gets the space that's left, which ensures all space is used, no rounding issues<br/>

+In the following example, after clicking `Size To Fit`, note the following:
+1. The `athlete` column has `suppressSizeToFit` and is not resized.
+2. The `age` column has `maxWidth: 50`, which takes precedence over the functions `defaultMinWidth: 100`
+3. The `country` column has `maxWidth: 300`, which takes precedence over the functions `minWidth: 900` defined for the `country` column.

+<grid-example title='Sizing Columns To Fit' name='column-sizing-to-fit' type='generated'></grid-example>

 ## Auto-Size Columns